EmmanuelOga/plangs2/README.md

 ## RELEASE

+- [ ] Create an ESBuild script instead of using the command line.
-- [ ] Build process: replace preact/debug with preact.
-This will require a TS build instead of just using esbuild's CLI.
+    - [ ] Replace preact/debug with preact.
+    - [ ] Add SHA to built assets (css/JS)
-- [ ] Publish to **somewhere** and add some CDN.
+- [ ] Publish to Clouflare Pages.
 - [ ] Simple analytics.
 - [ ] Create better guidelines, code of conduct, enable discussions, etc.
 - [ ] Link asking for help.